Washington mumps outbreak continues to grow

 The MMR vaccine effectiveness is 88% with two doses.
 This means that if 100 vaccinated people are exposed to the mumps, 12 will still become sick.
 In people who receive just one of the two recommended doses, the vaccine is less effective.

-With regard to the current outbreak in Washington, Papiuch noted, "our vaccine efficacy seems to be high, and so our number of cases is representative of the vaccine affording pretty good protection."
+With regard to the current outbreak in Washington, Papich noted, "our vaccine efficacy seems to be high, and so our number of cases is representative of the vaccine affording pretty good protection."

 In December, the CDC said that most of the individual state outbreaks had been occurring among vaccinated people.
 Outbreaks in recent years, most notably one involving NHL players in 2014, have spurred debate over the need for a third dose of vaccine.